Psalms For Life

 25 His command whipped up gale-force winds

-26 tossing their ships sky-high
+26 that tossed their ships sky-high

 only then to plunge them down to the depths

-and make everyone’s courage melt in despair.
+and make everyone’s courage utterly melt.

-27 They staggered and reeled like drunkards—
+27 They staggered and reeled like drunkards

 28 Then they cried out in desperation to YHWH